WebP images are your chance to ensure your Shopify website images are not only stunning, but also optimized for performance.

 This is where WebP image format comes in.
-In this guide, we will explore what WebP is, how it works, what are some of its biggest perks as well as potential downfalls.
+In this guide, we will explore what WebP is, how it works, how it can benefit your web and what to look out for.

 Let’s get straight to it.

 WebP is a next-generation image file format that provides exceptional image compression possibilities.
 It incorporates both lossy and lossless image compression methods to reduce image file size up to 34% more than JPG and 26% more than PNG files.

 Crafted by Google back in 2010, WebP is about to become one of the leading formats for web images.
 And how can it not be when this image format is designed to provide rich images in small sizes to make your website faster.

 Although it appeared over a decade ago, it started taking the web by storm only somewhat recently.
 All major browsers, such as Chrome, Safari and Opera, now support WebP, so more and more websites can enjoy its benefits without technical issues.

 What is it about WebP that makes it exceptional?

 Let’s take a look at main advantages of WebP image format: